RMC EMPLOYEE FORUM

 Yes.
 The County has many shifts for nursing staff, including 8-, 10-, and 12-hour shifts.
 The County’s Side Letter with RNPA references that nurses’ current shifts will be maintained.
 This commitment includes maintaining existing 8-hour shifts as well as any existing 10- or 12-hour shifts.

 Yes, the side letter with RNPA is a binding agreement.
-RMC nurses who are hired into County positions represented by RNPA (e.g., Clinical Nurse I, II, and III) would be covered by the Side Letter as well as the full RNPA collective-bargaining agreement which is effective through October 24, 2027.
+RMC nurses who are hired into County positions represented by RNPA (e.g., Clinical Nurse I, II, and III) will be covered by the Side Letter as well as the full RNPA collective-bargaining agreement which is effective through October 24, 2027.
 It is RNPA’s full collective bargaining agreement that specifies health, pension and other benefits for the County’s clinical nursing staff – including such staff who would work at RMC.

 No. “Bumping” within the County only occurs during the unlikely event of a layoff situation when there is not a vacant position to place an affected employee into.
 County employees cannot bid on assignments/shifts for filled positions and thereby “bump” another employee.
 Should a position/shift/FTE become vacant, employees would follow the applicable transfer process to apply for the opportunity.